yonice7/bore/README.md

-# Biblical Hebrew Calendar

-Python tool to generate a biblical Hebrew calendar based on new moon sightings in Israel.
+# the bore calendar

 Create a mobile widget to display biblical dates on your device, with all days of the year including festivals, new moons, and special events, inspired by the works of Michael Rood, Adam Drissel, Deborah Gordon, and Mark Harris.

-## References
+## data
 - [When Is The New Moon](https://whenisthenewmoon.com)
 - [El Cuerpo del Mesías](https://elcuerpodelmesias.com)
 - [Michael Rood](https://www.michaelrood.com)

-## Generate Calendar
+## generate the calendar in your machine
+*clone this repo into your machine or even faster --> just copy paste `scriptable.js` into your iOS app (I always try to keep this up-to-date since I use it myself*

 1. **Update dates** in `json_maker.py` based on current new moon sightings from [whenisthenewmoon.com](https://whenisthenewmoon.com)
 2. **Run**: `python json_maker.py`
 3. **Output**: Creates `6025.json` with biblical calendar data

-## iPhone Setup
+## iphone setup

 ### 1. Install Scriptable
 Download **Scriptable** from the App Store.